kuanhungchen/Spring-2020-Compiler-Design/README.md

 ## Usage

-Coming soon, please stay tuned.
+To be released.

-## Others
+## Contact

-Feel free to email me at [khc@gapp.nthu.edu.tw](mailto:khc@gapp.nthu.edu.tw) or open an issue here if you have any ideas.
+Feel free to email me at [khchen.me@gmail.com](mailto:khchen.me@gmail.com) or open an issue here if you have any ideas.